ivandroid/ionic-settings/README.md

     };
     ```

 5. To initialize your app settings invoke the `init()` method of the `$ionicSettings` service (returns promise) passing your settings model object.
-If you'd like to protect your app with a pin / touch id, make sure to initialize your settings before the main state of your app is loaded like shown below.
-Use the `$ionicSettings.onValidPin` / `$ionicSettings.onInvalidPin` events if you want to provide an action on entering valid / invalid pin.
+If you'd like to protect your app with a pin / touch id, make sure to initialize your settings before the main state of your app is loaded like shown below and provide two additional optional function parameters to provide actions on entering correct or wrong pin.

     ```javascript
     // INITIALIZATION IN CONFIG PHASE